mongodb/docs-cluster-to-cluster-sync/source/includes/example-filter-collection-with-renaming.rst

    db.runCommand( { renameCollection: "staff.employees", to: "staff.salaried" } )

 You can only rename a collection within the ``students`` database if the new and old names are both in the filter.
-If both names are not in the filter, ``monogsync`` reports an error and exists.
+If either of the names is not in the filter, ``monogsync`` reports an error and exists.

 .. code-block:: shell